-The English Faculty expects that all students will follow the School ‘Respect’ initiative in and around the Faculty.
+The English faculty expects that all students will follow the school’s ‘6R’ initiative in and around the faculty.
 Also, we expect students to come prepared to lessons and commit to their studies in a mature and independent manner.

 To improve English skills, try reading newspaper articles, leaflets and magazines, as well as reading novels for pleasure.
 During reading time it is always good to ‘talk’ about the text you are reading with others and having your own point of view about the topic you are reading.

 Mrs O’Brien – r.o’firstname.lastname@example.org